Board of Directors

 About Chef O

 Chef O began serving on MOWWM’s board in the late 90’s, until he took a break and rejoined us in 2013.
 He is a retired Healthy Lifestyle Chef and a former TV Cooking Show Host.
 Chef O has a great passion for food and for those who enjoy eating good, nutritious food.
 Being a part of our board has given him the opportunity to voice an opinion on what is healthy for those who are receiving meals.
-Over 20+ years, Chef O has seen Meals on Wheels grow to great heights and is proud to have seen us meet every challenge along the way.
+Over the past 20+ years, Chef O has seen Meals on Wheels grow to great heights and is proud to have seen us meet every challenge along the way.
 He has said that he would like to see MOWWM “become a source for disaster relief for the area and move into doing small catering events to aid in raising needed funds for the under-served population.”

-Harold Mast has been serving on the Board for 4 years, beginning his journey in 2012.
+Harold has been serving on the Board for 4 years, beginning his journey in 2012.
 He came to us with 38 years of non-profit administration experience.
 Harold was Assistant Director at Pine Rest Christian Mental Health Service for 28 years, and then was the Executive Director at Genesis Non-Profit Housing Development for 10 years.
 Harold continued his community service when serving as a Kentwood City Commissioner for 14 years and as Kent County Commissioner the last 18 years.
 He serves on the Michigan Commission on Aging, and is very active in the Veteran Association for the state.
-“We need to find a way to better serve the vulnerable among us, and elderly are one of these groups.”
-Harold’s passions include helping solve issues in human service.
+“We need to find a way to better serve the vulnerable among us, and the elderly are one of these groups.”
+Harold’s passions include helping solve issues in human services.
 “My passion and dream for Meals on Wheels is to see every senior in Kent County—regardless of income and socioeconomic status and race—be given a full meal each day.”

-Mark McGregor started serving on the board for MOWWM in 2006.
+Mark started serving on the board for MOWWM in 2006.
 Mark is the former Partner and COO of Salon Enterprises, the management company for Panopoulos Salons, Haircut Plus Salons, and Chic Schools of Cosmetology.
 Mark served on the Board of Directors of the International Chain Salon Association from 1994 – 2004.
 He also served as the Board Chair of the Grand Rapids Civic Theatre in 2006, where he acted as a Trustee of the Grand Rapids Civic Theatre Endowment Fund.
 He began a new career path as a Commercial Real Estate Realtor in 2005 to 2011.
 Throughout his time on MOWWM’s Board of Directors, Mark has served on the Real Estate Committee to help find our new (current) location in Grandville.
 He also was active on the Fundraising Committee for our capital campaign for the funding of our new kitchen and location.
 Mark hopes “to see Meals on Wheels grow and be able to touch even more deserving people.”